 Single provider.
 Claude Code runs Claude.
 If a team also wants to run GPT, Gemini, or open-weight models from the same interface, Claude Code is not the answer.

 Anthropic's product opinions.
 Claude Code reflects how Anthropic believes coding agents should work.
-That is usually a strength.
-For users who want a different opinion — a different skills library, a different orchestration model, a different session structure — the first-party tool is opinionated against them.
+For users who want a different opinion — a different skills library, a different orchestration model — the first-party tool is opinionated against them.

 The detection layer.
 As of April 2026, Claude Code includes detection logic that scans context surfaces for signals of third-party harness use.
 The behavior is now disclosed.
 The full mechanism is not.